kartheekmallapu/Hello-World-Api-WebApp/README.md

 ```
 ### Testing
 I have tested the application and works fine for me.
 Please open execution.log to verify the steps.

+### Note
+To make it simeple i have included index.html directly in webapp.py , you can use "render_template" module which gives ability to save html files in templates folder and refer them in webapp.py

+### Do you need HA for this web app ?
+* use Kubernetes cluster or Docker swarm :)